-Table 5a Safety Requirements Table

-Category Requirement

-Corporate Health and Safety Program Contractor shall have a written Corporate Health and Safety Program based on current OSHA or other equivalent standards (CANOSH for Canada).
+Table 5a Safety Requirements Table Category Requirement Corporate Health and Safety Program Contractor shall have a written Corporate Health and Safety Program based on current OSHA or other equivalent standards (CANOSH for Canada).
 Corporate Health and Safety Program shall be approved and signed by corporate officer and reviewed on an annual basis.

-Safety manual/safety program guide Safety Manual and/Program shall address the following general topics:

-Shop and machinery safety

-2) Job site safety

-3) Fall protection

-4) Materials and Glass Handling

-5) Fire prevention and hot work

-6) Electrical hazards

-7) Personnel Protective Equipment

-Key competent person responsible for Contractor shall designate a key person with the following

-organization's safety program competencies:

-OSHA 30 completion (or CANOSH equivalent) or equivalent training.
+Safety manual/safety program guide Safety Manual and/Program shall address the following general topics: Key competent person responsible for Shop and machinery safety Job site safety Fall protection Materials and Glass Handling Fire prevention and hot work Electrical hazards Personnel Protective Equipment Contractor shall designate a key person with the following organization's safety program competencies: OSHA 30 completion (or CANOSH equivalent) or equivalent training.
 Able to complete OSHA 300 and 300A documents (or CANOSH equivalent).
 Knowledge of OSHA (or CANOSH) guidelines applicable to construction and fabrication.
 Personal Protective Equipment (PPE) Appropriate PPE shall be available and in use at fabrication shop and at job sites.
 PPE shall be maintained in proper working condition including inspecting, repairing, and/or replacing as needed.

-0.5 Safety reviews and Safety CAPA 1) Each project shall be reviewed by designated health and safety person for project and site-specific safety requirements prior to the job beginning.
+Safety reviews and Safety CAPA Each project shall be reviewed by designated health and safety person for project and site-specific safety requirements prior to the job beginning.
 2) A competent person per OSHA (or CANOSH) guidelines shall observe job sites.
 3) Safety assessments and weekly "tool-box talks" shall be performed at job sites by designated Health and Safety Person.
-4) Corrective actions and procedures shall be documented · for accidents in a timely manner (generally 14 days). d Kits and eye wash stations shall be provided and ble at every job site and fabrication shop OSHA 1) OSHA injury and illness records shall be maintained and up , to date (300 log and 300A summary log filed appropriately - written or electronic) 2) Accidents shall be reported and/or documented IAW -, appropriate regulatory authorities and contract requirements for specific job.
-3) Corrective actions shall be documented for accidents in a 3) B P 4) timely manner.
-Drug policy and other substance abuse 1) Contractor shall have a drug screening policy for all assistance personnel as allowed by state and/or provincial regulatory requirements.
-2) Information shall be made available to personnel on any available assistance and or training for substance dependency.
+Corrective actions and procedures shall be documented for accidents in a timely manner (generally 14 days).
+First Aid First Aid Kits and eye wash stations shall be provided and accessible at every job site and fabrication shop OSHA OSHA injury and illness records shall be maintained and up to date (300 log and 300A summary log filed appropriately written or electronic) Accidents shall be reported and/or documented IAW appropriate regulatory authorities and contract requirements for specific job.
+3) Corrective actions shall be documented for accidents in a timely manner.
+Drug policy and other substance abuse assistance Contractor shall have a drug screening policy for all personnel as allowed by state and/or provincial regulatory requirements.
+Information shall be made available to personnel on any available assistance and or training for substance dependency.